DHTMLX/docs-scheduler/docs/guides/integration_with_svelte.md

 <EventCalendar events={events} date={new Date(2024, 5, 10)} />
 ~~~

-After that, when we start the app, we should see Event Calendar loaded with data on a page.
+After that, you can start the app to see Event Calendar loaded with data on a page.

 ![Event Calendar initialization](../assets/trial_eventcalendar.png)